Azure/batch-shipyard/docs/01-batch-shipyard-configuration.md

   * `additional_docker_run_options` is an array of addition Docker run options that should be passed to the Docker daemon when starting this container.
   * `infiniband` designates if this container requires access to the Infiniband/RDMA devices on the host.
-Note that this automatically will force the container to use the host network stack.
+Note that this will automatically force the container to use the host network stack.
+If this property is set to `true`, ensure that the `pool_specification` property `inter_node_communication_enabled` is set to `true`.
   * `multi_instance` is a property indicating that this task is a multi-instance task.
 Do not define this property for tasks that are not multi-instance.
 Additional members of this property are: